References + Resources

 This represents the transaction count of each block.
 Note that there are a few blocks which have very high counts, so this skews the distribution of other blocks down.

 This heightmap is simply the map above, with a 5x5 block average.
-It is shown in figure 4.
+It is shown in .